 In the tutorial, your biggest challenge is getting all pills without dying while learning about the various mechanics presented throughout the levels in a safe environment before you’re thrown headfirst into the lion’s den; simple enough.. just how a tutorial should be.

-In “Score Panic”, the rules are changed.. now it’s not just a matter of making it through a level in one piece, while collecting all the pills!
-Nope, that’d be too easy now that you’ve graduated from Tutorial college and everything; instead the game tasks you with making the most of every single pill – ’cause if you want that high score you have to time Dave’s happiness so it’s highest when the countdown reaches zero.
-This may sound simple, but trust me.. it’s not.
+In ‘Score Panic’, the rules are changed.
+Now it’s not just a matter of making it through levels in one piece while collecting all the pills!
+That’d be too easy now that you’ve graduated from Tutorial college and everything; instead, the game tasks you with making the most of every single pill – ’cause if you want that high score you have to time Dave’s happiness so it’s highest when the countdown reaches zero.
+This may sound simple, but trust me, it’s not.

-Doesn’t mean it’s not fun though.
-Just takes some getting used to, learning the layout of each level and timing it all just right to get that high score can become an addiction all on its own; though not one involving colorful racing around the area.. let’s leave that to Dave in his very very strange world.
-Spikes, “downers”, fragile blocks, sticky blocks, ghost blocks and whathaveyou.
-With 60 levels to zoom through, you may be able to finish this in one sitting.. but if you want a good score too, be prepared to replay the same levels over and over again.
+Doesn’t mean there’s no fun to be had though.
+Just takes some getting used to, learning the layout of each level and timing it all just right to get that high score can become an addiction all on its own; though not one involving colorful racing around the area.
+Let’s leave that to Dave in his very very strange world.
+Spikes, ‘downers’, fragile blocks, sticky blocks, ghost blocks, and what-have-you.
+With 60 levels to zoom through, you may be able to finish this in one sitting… but if you want a good score too, be prepared to replay the same levels over and over again.

-If you’re not sure this is your kind of thing yet, there’s a demo too; where you get to play both the entire tutorial along with the first 10 levels of “Score Panic”.
-That means the developer is basically offering 1/6 of the game for free (in the demo), hoping people will find it worthy of five bucks to get the last 50 levels too.
-I’m only about half through it, but I already feel I’ve gotten my money’s worth.. good job NAMKCOR.
+If you’re not sure this is your kind of thing yet, there’s a demo too; where you get to play both the entire tutorial along with the first 10 levels of ‘Score Panic’.
+That means the developer is basically offering 1/6 of the game for free, hoping people will find it worthy of five bucks to get the last 50 levels too.
+I’m only about halfway through it, but I already feel I’ve gotten my money’s worth.
+So good job, NAMKCOR.